robolyst/osquant/content/papers/understanding-bond-etf-returns/index.md

 # ETF Returns

-Earlier we stated that a bond ETF's return is the sum of the interest earned plus the return made on the value of the bonds (captial):
+Earlier we stated that a bond ETF's return is the sum of the interest earned plus the return made on the value of the bonds (capital):
 $$
 \text{return}_t = \text{interest}_t + \text{capital}_t
 $$